-SBCERS' Finance team received the Government Finance Officers Association's (GFOA) "Certificate of Achievement for Excellence in Financial Reporting" for its work on the Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2022.
+SBCERS' Finance team received the GFOA "Certificate of Achievement for Excellence in Financial Reporting" for its work on the ACFR for the fiscal year ended June 30, 2023.

 The Finance team processes monthly benefit payments to retirees as well as twice monthly processing of survivor benefits and member refunds.
 The team also posts transactions to the general ledger, creates and monitors the administrative budget, produces and distributes 1099Rs, verifies contributions, monitors cash flows, reviews internal controls over cash management, and validates contributions for participating employers.